San Francisco Giants' players and manager kneel during national anthem in exhibition game against Oakland

 The Giants' posted a video of its team members kneeling on their official Twitter account with the caption "#BlackLivesMatter."

 Kapler, who was raised in an atmosphere of activism, has been outspoken about the Black Lives Matter movement, according to the Giants website.
+During his postgame interview, Kapler said the team has been having conversations about standing or kneeling for the anthem for the last three days.
+Kapler said he wanted to convey two messages to the players: the Giants organization supports them and he himself wasn't pleased with how the country has handled police brutality.

+"I told them that I wanted to amplify their voices, and I wanted to amplify the voice of the Black community and marginalized communities as well," he said.
+"I told them that I wanted to use my platform to demonstrate my dissatisfaction with the way we've handled racism in our country.
+I wanted to demonstrate my dissatisfaction with our clear, systemic racism in our country, and I wanted them to know that they got to make their own decisions and we would respect and support those decisions."

-"We're proud of our players and staff for continuing to participate in the national conversation about racial injustice," said Farhan Zaidi, Giants president of baseball operations.
+Farhan Zaidi, Giants president of baseball operations said in a statement the team was proud of players and staff for participating in the national discussion on racial injustice.

 "We support those who knelt to peacefully protest racial injustice and those who stood to express love of country.
-We do not see these as mutually exclusive sentiments and believe freedom to express both is what our country is about."
+We do not see these as mutually exclusive sentiments and believe freedom to express both is what our country is about," Zaidi said.

 Outfielders Jaylin Davis, Mike Yastrzemski and Austin Slater along with first-base coach Antoan Richardson were among the other players and staff to kneel Monday.